gsantos-design/bold-horizon-ai-hub/RECORDING_SCRIPTS_TEMPLATE.md

 ### Nolly Santiago Video Avatar Script (2-3 minutes)

 #### Personal Introduction
 "Hi, I'm Nolly Santiago, and I'm excited to personally connect with you about your financial future.
-As co-leader of the Santiago Team at World Financial Group, I specialize in helping families in Florida and New York create tax-free wealth and secure retirement strategies."
+As co-leader of the Santiago Team at World Financial Group, I specialize in helping families nationwide create tax-free wealth and secure retirement strategies."

 #### Value Proposition
 "What makes our approach unique is that we don't just manage your money - we multiply it.
 Through our proven systems for 401k rollovers, high-yield alternatives, and entrepreneur opportunities, our clients typically see 200% to 400% improvements in their financial outcomes."